• Menu

 Baby Bathtubs Trail

-Easy, hugely scenic, weirdly named, and located just outside of town, the Baby Bathtubs Trail is short hike with water features like small pools and waterfalls that will keep you entertained for hours in the summer and early fall.
+Easy, hugely scenic, weirdly named, and located just outside of town, the Baby Bathtubs Trail is a short hike with water features like small pools and waterfalls that will keep you entertained for hours in the summer and early fall.
 Portland Creek and the surrounding rocks are the main attractions here, and families in swimsuits are common here on warm days.
-It’s a spot obviously not recommended for thrill-seeking hikers, but it’s great option if you’re looking for fun without straying far from Ouray.
+It’s a spot not recommended for thrill-seeking hikers, but it’s a great option if you’re looking for fun without straying far from Ouray.

 Weehawken Pack Trail